YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 *-tlsid=<label>*

-Instructs the Source or Receiver Server to use the TLS certificate and private key pairs having <label> as the TLSID in the configuration file pointed to by the gtmcrypt_config environment variable.
+Instructs the Source or Receiver Server to use the TLS certificate and private key pairs having <label> as the TLSID in the configuration file pointed to by the ydb_crypt_config environment variable.
 TLSID is a required parameter if TLS/SSL is to be used to secure replication connection between instances.
-If private keys are encrypted, an environment variable of the form gtmtls_passwd_<label> specifies their obfuscated password.
+If private keys are encrypted, an environment variable of the form ydb_tls_passwd_<label> specifies their obfuscated password.
 You can obfuscate passwords using the 'maskpass' utility provided along with the encryption plugin.
-If you use unencrypted private keys, set the gtmtls_passwd_<label> environment variable to a non-null dummy value; this prevents inappropriate prompting for a password.
+If you use unencrypted private keys, set the ydb_tls_passwd_<label> environment variable to a non-null dummy value; this prevents inappropriate prompting for a password.

 *-[NO]PLAINtextfallback*